Computer Application in Accounting

 A computer system possesses some characteristics, which, in comparison to human beings, turn out to be its capabilities.
 These are as follows ;

-Speed: It refers to the number of time computers takes in accomplishing a task or completes an operation.
+It refers to the number of times a computer takes in accomplishing a task or completing an operation.
 Computers require far less time than citizenry in performing a task.
 Normally, citizenry takes under consideration a second or minute because of the unit of your time.
 But computers have such a quick performance capability that the relevant unit of your time may be a fraction of a second.
 Most modern computers are capable of performing 100 million calculations per second and that is why the industry has developed Million Instructions per Second (MIPS) as the criterion to classify different computers according to speed.

-Accuracy: It refers to the degree of exactness with which computations are made and operations are performed.
-One might spend years detecting errors in computer calculations or updating the incorrect record.
-Most of the errors in Computer-Based Information System (CBIS) occur because of bad programming, erroneous data and deviation from procedures.
+It refers to the degree of exactness with which computations are made and operations are performed.
+One might spend years detecting errors in computer calculations or updating incorrect records.
+Most of the errors in Computer-Based Information systems (CBIS) occur because of bad programming, erroneous data and deviation from procedures.
 These errors are caused by human beings.
 Errors due to hardware are normally detected and corrected by the pc system itself.
 Computers rarely commit errors and perform all kinds of complex operations accurately.

 Limitations of a Computer System

-- Zero IQ:-Computers are dumb devices with zero Intelligence Quotient (IQ).
+Computers are dumb devices with zero Intelligence Quotient (IQ).
 They cannot visualise and think about what exactly to do under a particular situation unless they have been programmed to tackle that situation.
-Computers must be directed to perform each and every action, however, the minute it may be.
+Computers must be directed to perform every action, however, the minute it may be.

-- Lack of Decision-making:–Decision-making may be a complex process involving information, knowledge, intelligence, wisdom and therefore the ability to gauge.
+Decision-making may be a complex process involving information, knowledge, intelligence, wisdom and therefore the ability to gauge.
 Computers cannot take decisions on their own because they do not possess all the essentials of decision-making.
 They can be programmed to take such decisions, which are purely procedure-oriented.
-If a computer has not been programmed for a particular decision situation, it will not take the decision due to a lack of wisdom and evaluating faculties.
+If a computer has not been programmed for a particular decision situation, it will not decide due to a lack of wisdom and evaluating faculties.
 Human beings, on the opposite hand, possess this world power of decision-making.